-All parts shall withstand a total dose of at least 20 Krad (SI)(TBC).
+All parts shall withstand a total dose of at least TBD Krad (SI).

-Parts which are radiation hard to above 20 Krad (SI) (x2 safety factor) (TBC) will not require Lot acceptance testing, but radiation data shall be available.
+Parts which are radiation hard to above TBD Krad (SI) (x2 safety factor) will not require Lot testing, but radiation data shall be available.

-Parts which are susceptible to radiation between 10 Krad(SI) and 20 Krad(SI) (TBC) shall be judged on merit depending on the actual levels predicted in the radiation analysis, provided the x2 margin is maintained Lot testing shall not be required.
+Parts which are susceptible to radiation between TBD Krad(SI) and TBD Krad(SI) shall be judged on merit depending on the actual levels predicted in the radiation analysis, provided the x2 margin is maintained Lot testing shall not be required.
 For parts where the margin is not maintained further Lot testing may be necessary.

-Parts susceptible to levels less than 10 Krad(SI) (TBC) shall not normally be acceptable, however if it is not possible to identify other parts meeting the 10 krad(SI)(TBC) requirement a waiver shall be submitted with a supporting case to include:-
+Parts susceptible to levels less than TBD Krad(SI) shall not normally be acceptable, however if it is not possible to identify other parts meeting the TBD krad(SI) requirement a waiver shall be submitted with a supporting case to include:-

-- justification for use - results of radiation analysis giving expected dosage at part location - radiation test results for component - additional shielding proposals required to demonstrate inadequate safety.
+- justification for use - · results of radiation analysis giving expected dosage at part location - radiation test results for component - additional shielding proposals required to demonstrate inadequate safety.